usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 and authenticators to machines and servers when they are used in authentication protocols with people.

-The paradigm of this document suite is that individuals are enrolled, issued an authenticator, and undergo a registration process in which their identity is bound to that authenticator.
-Thereafter, the individuals are remotely authenticated to systems and applications over a network, using the authenticator in an authentication protocol.
-The authentication protocol allows an individual to demonstrate to a verifier that he or she has possession and control of the authenticator, in a manner that protects the authenticator secret from compromise by different kinds of attacks.
+The paradigm of this document suite is that individuals are enrolled, issued one or more authenticators, and undergo a registration process in which their identity is bound to the authenticator(s).
+Higher identity assurance levels require stronger registration procedures.
+Thereafter, the individuals are remotely authenticated to systems and applications over a network, using the authenticator(s) in an authentication protocol.
+The authentication protocol allows an individual to demonstrate to a verifier that he or she has possession and control of the authenticator(s), in a manner that protects the authenticator secrets from compromise by different kinds of attacks.
 Higher authenticator assurance levels require use of stronger authentication mechanisms, better protocols, and better protection of the authenticator(s) and related secrets from attacks.
-Higher identity assurance levels require stronger registration procedures.

 This document suite focuses on authenticators that are difficult to forge because they contain some type of secret information that is not available to unauthorized parties and that is preferably not used in unrelated contexts.
-Biometric authentication uses human characteristics that in some cases may be available to an attacker.
+Biometric authentication uses human characteristics that, in some cases, may be available to an attacker.
 Accordingly, the use of biometrics for authentication is limited to activation of a specific physical authenticator to which it is strongly bound, and the number of consecutive activation failures is limited, beyond which another activation factor or authenticator is required.
 This document suite also supports the use of biometrics to prevent repudiation of registration, and to verify that the same individual participates in all phases of the registration process.

 Knowledge based authentication achieves authentication by testing the personal knowledge of the individual against information obtained from